A hip osteotomy is surgery to cut, reshape, and reposition the bones of the pelvis or legs.

 Description of the Procedure

 Several incisions will be made around the hip joint.
-The specific bones that are altered will depend on your specific condition.
+Changes will be made to the bones.
 The leg and/or pelvic bones will need to be cut.
 A wedge of bone may be removed.
 This wedge will be attached to a new area and held in place with plates and screws.
 The cuts and wedge will allow the shape of the bone to be changed to position them into a better place.
+The incisions will be closed with stitches.
+Bandages will be placed over them.

 How Long Will It Take?